ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 footnotes: true
 ---

 One of my more strongly held mathematical opinions is that results which appear to be surprising or paradoxical (or just overly complex) are in fact bad results, and are often indicators of places that our foundations have gone wrong.
-To me Banach-Tarski is an indictment of measure theory, not a surprising fact about the universe.
-The long list of pathological counterexamples in topology is if anything an argument for finitism.
-Surprising implications of the axiom of choice are reasons to discard the standard forms of set theory as a foundation.
+For example, to me Banach-Tarski is an indictment of measure theory, not a surprising fact about the universe.
+The long list of pathological counterexamples in topology is if anything an argument for a version of finitism that excludes them.
+Surprising implications of the axiom of choice are reasons to discard set theory as a foundation.
 That sort of thing.
-I can't really justify these claims (yet) but I believe them.
+I can't really argue convincingly for these claims (yet) but I believe them.

-I have long had a vendetta against, in particular, all math explainers who give too much credence to nonsensical divergent series summation results like $$1 + 2 +3 + 4 + \ldots \? -\frac{1}{12}$$.
-I wrote about that sum in one of my [first]({% post_url 2018-11-01-summations %}) articles, which was inspired by a [Numberphile video](https://www.youtube.com/watch?v=w-I6XTVZXww) which had a very disappointing discourse around it at the time.
-I felt that people were far too willing to say that it was "in some sense" true, or even literally true, because they were basically unable to bring themselves to say that their mathematical understanding had a hole in it---even though any layperson could clearly see that it did.
-And if there is one thing that academics should not do it is gaslight the public.
-Truth is determined by reality, not by fancy techniques inside some formalism we got used to.
+In particular I have long had a vendetta against all the math explainers who give too much credence to nonsensical divergent summation results like $$1 + 2 +3 + 4 + \ldots \? -\frac{1}{12}$$.
+I wrote about that sum in one of my [first]({% post_url 2018-11-01-summations %}) articles, which was inspired by a [Numberphile video](https://www.youtube.com/watch?v=w-I6XTVZXww) that had a very disappointing discourse around it at the time.
+People were far too willing to say that the sum equalling $$-1/12$$ was "in some sense" true, or even literally true, basically because they were unable to bring themselves to say that their mathematical understanding had a hole in it---even though any layperson could clearly see that it did.
+If there is one thing that academics should not do it is gaslight the public.
+Truth is determined by reality, not by fancy techniques inside some formalism.

-I have since found a much more simple and pleasing exposition on divergent series than I had before, which I think dispels all possible objections.
+Well, I have since found a much more simple and pleasing exposition on these sorts of sums than I had before, which I think dispels all possible objections.
 I thought I would write it out as a standalone article in case anyone else wants to see this laid to rest (or, I guess, thinks there's something I'm still missing).
 Nothing in here is particularly deep, and that's kind of the point.
-It is just a very simple explanation for a simple thing.
+It is just a simple explanation for a simple thing.

 <!--more-->

-(The first half of this article was previously part of an [earlier piece]({% post_url 2026-02-05-series %}) about Taylor series.
-I decided to factor out and expand into a standalone post.
-The rest of that post is more of a pile of unhinged musings, whereas this part is quite concrete and more likely to be useful to someone else, so it seemed better to separate the two.
-I also wanted to add another section that just didn't belong there.
+(The first parts of this article were previously part of an [earlier piece]({% post_url 2026-02-05-series %}) about Taylor series.
+I decided to expand them into a standalone post, because thithey are quite concrete and more likely to be interesting to someone else, whereas the rest of that post is baiscally a pile of unhinged musings.
+I also wanted to add some more sections that just didn't belong there.
 So now it's its own thing.)

 ----